trpc/trpc/www/docs/server/caching.md

 Since all queries are normal HTTP `GET`s we can use normal HTTP headers to cache responses, make the responses snappy, give your database a rest, and easier scale your API to gazillions of users.

-The below examples uses [Vercel's edge caching](https://vercel.com/docs/serverless-functions/edge-caching).
+The below examples uses [Vercel's edge caching](https://vercel.com/docs/serverless-functions/edge-caching) to serve data to your users as fast as possible.

 ## Example project